hj1295/sagemaker-deployment/README.md

 # Machine Learning Deployment using AWS SageMaker

-Code and associated files
+This project is the final part of UDACITY deep learning nanodegree Code and associated files

 This repository contains code and associated files for deploying ML models using AWS SageMaker.
 This repository consists of a number of tutorial notebooks for various coding exercises, mini-projects, and project files that will be used to supplement the lessons of the Nanodegree.